Avatarchik/NvidaBlast/README.md

 - Destructable Meshes
 - Projectile Explosion Forces
-- Updated Fracture Code (enables a list of sources instead of just one at a time)
+- Updated Fracture Code (enables a list of mesh sources instead of just one mesh at a time)

 ## Acknowledgements